Minister calls on Israel to end ‘indefensible’ blockade on Gaza humanitarian aid

 International food security experts issued a stern warning earlier this week that the Gaza Strip is likely to fall into famine if Israel does not lift its blockade on aid and stop its military campaign.

+Tom Fletcher, head of the UN Office for the Co-ordination of Humanitarian Affairs and previously a foreign affairs specialist to three UK prime ministers, has condemned Israel for “deliberately and unashamedly” imposing inhumane conditions on Palestinians – including the risk of famine.

-Green Party co-leader Adrian Ramsey called an urgent question in the Commons on the UK’s assessment as to whether Israel is committing genocide against Palestinians.
+Green Party co-leader Adrian Ramsay called an urgent question in the Commons on the UK’s assessment as to whether Israel is committing genocide against Palestinians.

 Mr Falconer told MPs: “Israel’s denial of aid is appalling.
 Tonnes of food are currently sitting rotting at the Gaza-Israel border blocked from reaching people who are starving.